JuliaGraphics/Luxor.jl/docs/src/basics.md

 ### Drawings in memory

 You can choose to store the drawing in memory.
-The advantage to this is that in-memory drawings are quicker, and can be passed as Julia data.
+The advantage is that in-memory drawings are quicker, and can be passed as Julia data.
 This syntax for the `Drawing()` function:

 ```
 Drawing(width, height, surfacetype, [filename])